rsyncOSX/RsyncOSX_archived/README.md

 The work on a SwiftUI based version of RsyncOSX did commence in December 2020.
 And the development progresses every day.
 There is some more info about [the SwiftUI based version of RsyncOSX here](https://github.com/rsyncOSX/RsyncSwiftUI).

+[There is 9 February 2021 released an alpha version of the SwiftUI based version](https://github.com/rsyncOSX/RsyncSwiftUI/releases).
+It can be used alongside RsyncOSX and it is primarily for a sneek peek of what is coming.

 ![](images/main1.png)
 ![](images/main2.png)